houman1359/NPC_Info/Readme.md

 The parameters which can be selected in the copula fitting and information estimation are as follows:

+opts.Nrep=1;                                 %% number of data replications to be used in the information estimation.
+Nrep>1 will be helpful to recude the variability in the information estimation of discrete data due to the introduction of the non-informative noise in data with smaller samples.

 opts.bw='LL1';                               %% LL1 or LL2 bandwidth methods

 opts.knots_fit=100;                          %% number of bins used in estimating the copula